boucadair/simple-ipfix-fixes/draft-ietf-opsawg-ipfix-fixes.md

 Additional Information:
 : See the assigned bits to each IPv6 extension header in [NEW_IPFIX_IPv6EH_SUBREGISTRY].
-: See [RFC8200] for the general definition of IPv6 extension headers and [IANA-EH] for assigned extension headers.
+: See [RFC8200] for the general definition of IPv6 extension headers and {{IANA-EH}} for assigned extension headers.

 ## tcpOptions